KodrAus/bootleg-dotnet/Readme.md

 $ docker build -t dotnet-dev:latest src
 ```

 and be prepared to wait a _long_ time!
 The build is quite intensive, so if you're on Windows or OSX you might need to adjust your Docker resource limits.
+The container is also _really big_.